Sentinel-3A

-Sentinel-3A is a European Space Agency Earth observation satellite dedicated to oceanography which launched on 16 February 2016.
+Sentinel-3A is a European Earth observation satellite dedicated to oceanography which launched on 16 February 2016.
 It was built as a part of the Copernicus Programme, and is the first of four planned Sentinel-3 satellites.
 Its sister satellite, Sentinel-3B, launched on 25 April 2018.
 After completing initial commissioning, each satellite was handed over to EUMETSAT for the routine operations phase of the mission.
-Two recurrent satellites - Sentinel-3C and Sentinel-3D - will follow in approximately 2024 and 2028 respectively to ensure continuity of the Sentinel-3 mission.
+Two recurrent satellites—Sentinel-3C and Sentinel-3D—will follow in approximately 2025 and 2028 respectively to ensure continuity of the Sentinel-3 mission.

 Mission history

 In October 2015, the Sentinel-3A launch was planned for December 2015, but delays in transportation from Cannes to the Plesetsk Cosmodrome postponed the launch to January 2016.
 The spacecraft arrived at Talagi Airport aboard an Antonov An-124 on 28 November.
 By 17 December, Sentinel-3A completed pre-launch testing and was placed into storage for the Christmas break, lasting until 11 January 2016.
 After the break, launch was scheduled for 4 February, but while the spacecraft was being fuelled for launch, Khrunichev Space Center in Moscow determined that the launch pad needed to be recertified, resulting in a further delay.
 Launch was eventually rescheduled for 16 February.